SELab-2/OSOC-4/info/user_manual.md

 **edition_year**: the year of the edition the tag belongs to

 #### 7.1.9.
 Skill
-A skill like ux-designer, backend-developper, communications-manager
+A skill like ux-designer, backend-developper, communications-manager.

 _attributes:_ \
 **name**: the name of the skill, primary key (like ux-designer, backend developer, ...)